 Want Free Career Counselling?

-In a country like India, Economy is generated from various sources due to the vast landscape and humungous population.
-Agricultural economy, industrial economy, substance economy predominantly contributes to the economic growth of the country.
+In a country like India, the Economy is generated from various sources due to the vast landscape and humungous population.
+The agricultural economy, industrial economy, and substance economy predominantly contribute to the economic growth of the country.
 Glance through the types of economy mentioned in below-given information.
 The main types of economy are;

 - Socialist Economy

 - Under-developed and Developed Economies

 - Mixed Economy

 Must Read: Class 12 Economics – CBSE Course Structure